mcharouk/aws/Certification/machinelearning.md

 ## Rekognition

-Amazon Rekognition Custom Labels enables you to extend the capabilities of Rekognition beyond its pre-trained models.
-You can train your own models to recognize items that are unique to your business, industry, or application.
-This is especially useful when the standard Rekognition service doesn't recognize the specific objects or scenes you need to identify
+* Amazon Rekognition Custom Labels to customize the model.

 ## Glue